First Year CS Guide

 ACORN

-ACORN is your one stop shop for all the official things you need to do.
-From enrolling in courses and accessing your final grades to finding your tuition bills, ACORN is your go to site.
+ACORN is your one-stop shop for all the official things you need to do.
+From enrolling in courses and accessing your final grades to finding your tuition bills, ACORN is your go-to site.

-ProTip: You can plan your courses on ACORN and save them to your "cart", from which you can quickly enrol when it's time to enrol in courses.
+Pro Tip: You can plan your courses on ACORN and save them to your "cart", from which you can quickly enroll when your course enrollment period begins.

 QUERCUS (A.K.A.
 Portal, or the most unpronounceable name on campus)